-This is what I get for going to an
+This is what I get for going to an "American" themed restaurant.
+I would like to point out that it was delicious! |

 I had always imagined all French people (actually, all Europeans) were grand adventurers who traveled halfway around the world to a different exotic location every year.
 Before I arrived, my host parents thought the very same thing about Americans.
 They speak no English except for the phrase "Would you like more wine?" to which the answer is always yes please!